rasliche/ericraslich/src/site/index.md

 short: I build software and drive boats good.
 medium: Wannabe web developer, charter fishing guide, and professional government drone trying to help the public be more aware of marine ecosystem topics, issues, and solutions.
 long:
 huge: Solving problems in ways that maximize value for everyone involved is what I love to do.
 I have a Master of Science degree in Information Systems - Cybersecurity from Florida International University and a Bachelor of Science degree in Zoology - Marine Biology from Michigan State University.
+Promoting synergy.

 ---